|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 The Moon Cup also comes in two sizes: small (pre-childbirth) and large (post-childbirth).
 You can find it on Amazon, or you can buy directly from MoonCup’s website, which is especially good if you live in Europe:

 For more details about this very high quality period cup, please see: MoonCup Pros and Cons.
-Or, head on over to Amazon and check out one of the best menstrual cups in the world for yourself today:
+Or, head on over to Amazon and check it out:

 Diva Cup vs. MoonCup